daniellemott/mooooooodle/README.md

 # mooooooodle
 An Overview of Moodle’s Architecture
-- A group report for a Software Architecture class
+- A group report for Software Architecture (CISC 322)